 You can surrender or cancel a consent if you no longer wish to undertake the activity which it authorises.
 We are required to give notice of acceptance before the surrender takes effect.
-Prior to surrender you are liable for:
+You are liable for:

-- any non-compliance with any consent conditions prior to surrender
+- any non-compliance with any consent conditions before surrender

 - any consent holder charges for the consent up to the time of its surrender.

-If there are any incomplete works at the time you apply to surrender the consent, we may direct you to complete the works.
+If there are any incomplete works, we may direct you to complete them.

-If you need assistance, you can contact either the duty planner or Customer Services who will be able to help you with the application process.
+If you need assistance, you can contact our duty planner who will be able to help you with the application process.

 Phone +64 9 430 4200.

-Alternatively you can contact staff at any of our Customer Service Centres.
+Alternatively you can contact staff at either of our Customer Service Centres.

 Council offices - locations and hours of opening